 Jas.
 Mardis has an occasional Memoir blog at 3 Days In The City.
 Check it out.

-For a glimpse of the Quilts in progress you can select QUILTS when available on the MENU
+For a glimpse of the Quilts in progress you can select SERIES on the Left Side MENU